-Peru does locate on the west-central coast of South America, with an area of 1’285.215 km² and 28 million inhabitants.
+Peru is located on the west-central coast of South America, with an area of 1’285.215 km² and 28 million inhabitants.

-The traditional way to reach Peru is by air to the city of Lima.
-Another traditional way is to arrive by land via the border points with Chile (via Tacna), Ecuador (via Tumbes), and Bolivia (via Desaguadero – Puno).
+The traditional way to reach Peru is by air to Lima.
+Another conventional way is to arrive by land via the border points with Chile (via Tacna), Ecuador (via Tumbes), and Bolivia (via Desaguadero-Puno).

 Regional flights with other South American cities arrive at Cusco, Arequipa, Tacna, and Iquitos.

-International airlines operate scheduled flights to Jorge Chávez International Airport, located in Lima.
+International airlines operate scheduled flights to Jorge Chávez International Airport in Lima.

 The traditional way to reach Cusco is by air.

-Cusco does connect by important roads that communicate it with the main cities of the south of Peru and Lima.
+Cusco is connected by important roads to the main cities of the south of Peru and Lima.

-There are regular daily flights from Cusco airport/to Lima (approximate flight time, 55 minutes).
-There are regular flights to/from Arequipa, Juliaca (Puno – Lake Titicaca), and Puerto Maldonado (Tambopata).
-There are also flighting Cusco – La Paz, Bolivia.
+There are regular daily flights from Cusco Airport to Lima (approximate flight time, 55 minutes), as well as to/from Arequipa, Juliaca (Puno—Lake Titicaca), and Puerto Maldonado (Tambopata).
+There are also flights from Cusco to La Paz, Bolivia.

 The Airport of Cusco (CUZ) is the Airport Teniente Alejandro Velasco Astete.